-Real-world standard gauge is 1,435 millimeters (4 ft 8 1/2 in).
-Standardization makes it possible to create long-distance high-speed lines that run between different countries or states.
-The first standard gauge railways were created in Britain during the 1860's.
+During the 1820s, George Stephenson created the first standard gauge railways in Britain.
 Parts and cars from these lines were imported to the United States, so that American train lines, too, ran on standard gauge.

 Model Train Standards